HenningUe/iphoto-downloader/tests/TEST_EXECUTION_GUIDE.md

 # Test Execution Guide

-This document explains all the ways to run tests in the icloud-photo-sync project.
+This document explains all the ways to run tests in the iphoto-downloader project.

 ## Prerequisites